ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.yr/README.md

 * (bluefox) translations

 ### 0.1.4 [2015-03-24]
-* (bluefox) remove unit "%" for "wind direction"
+* (bluefox) removed unit "%" for "wind direction"

 ### 0.1.3 [2015-03-22]
-* (bluefox) fix error with tomorrow and day after tomorrow
+* (bluefox) fixed error with tomorrow and day after tomorrow

 ### 0.1.2 [2015-03-08]
-* (bluefox) correct links to yr.no web site
+* (bluefox) corrected links to yr.no web site

 ### 0.1.1
-* (bluefox) add translates for the weather states in other languages
+* (bluefox) added translates for the weather states in other languages

 ### 0.1.0
-* (bluefox) update yr on the new objects model
+* (bluefox) updated yr on the new objects model

 ### 0.0.4
 * (hobbyquaker) prepend "forecast." to state IDs